credativ/plutono/docs/sources/http_api/dashboard.md

 Please note that these resource have been deprecated and will be removed in a future release.

 ### Get dashboard by slug
-**Deprecated starting from Grafana v5.0.
+**Deprecated starting from Plutono v5.0.
 Please update to use the new *Get dashboard by uid* resource instead**

 `GET /api/dashboards/db/:slug`